-Prestini’s honors include two ASCAP awards and fellowships from the Sundance Institute as well as Paul & Daisy Soros.
-She has been granted residencies at MASS MoCA, The Park Avenue Armory, The Watermill Center, Florida’s Hermitage Artist Retreat, Wyoming’s Ucross Foundation, and LMCC Governor’s Island.
-Passionate about education, she has partnered with the New York Philharmonic and Carnegie Hall to teach at inner city schools in New York, and has worked with children in Italy, Africa, and Mexico, as well as with El Sistema in Venezuela.
+As part of her commitment to equity and mentoring the next generation of musical artists, she started the Hildegard Competition for emerging female, trans, and non-binary composers, and the Blueprint Fellowship (for students in the composition department, mentored by female composers) in partnership with the Juilliard School and the Toulmin Foundation, hosted by National Sawdust.
+Prestini’s honors include two ASCAP awards, the 2019 Clocktower Award by MASS MoCA in a gala honoring her and artists Nick Cave and Bob Faust, and fellowships from the Sundance Institute’s Film Music Program as well as the Paul & Daisy Soros Foundation.
+She has been granted residencies at MASS MoCA, The Park Avenue Armory, The Watermill Center, Florida’s Hermitage Artist Retreat, Wyoming’s Ucross Foundation, and LMCC Governors Island.
+Passionate about education, she has partnered with the New York Philharmonic and Carnegie Hall to teach at underprivileged schools in New York, and has worked with children in Italy, Africa, and Mexico, as well as with El Sistema in Venezuela.

-Paola Prestini’s music is released on National Sawdust Tracks, Innova, and Tzadik Records; her writing is published in the Arcana series by Hips Road, and she is the editor of the New York Philharmonic’s Very Young Composer handbook.
+Paola Prestini’s music is released on National Sawdust Tracks, Innova, and Tzadik Records.
 A graduate of The Juilliard School, she studied under Samuel Adler, Robert Beaser, and Sir Peter Maxwell Davies.
-Born in Italy, she currently makes her home in Brooklyn with her son Tommaso and her husband, the cellist Jeffrey Zeigler.
+Born in Italy, she currently makes her home in Brooklyn with her son Tommaso and her husband, cellist Jeffrey Zeigler.